 Staffing: Mr M Wilson (Head of Department), Mrs S Warburton (i/c Food Preparation & Nutrition), Mrs T Astley (Deputy Head Teacher), Mr T Gray, Mrs J Chappell (Learning Assistant) and Ms B Tatterton (Learning Assistant for Tech and Art).

 In lower school (Years 7 & 8) all pupils, irrespective of gender, will follow broad courses which are aimed at meeting the National Curriculum requirements at Key Stage 3.

-Each pupil studies 2 hours of Food Technology and 2 hours of Technology per fortnight throughout Year 7 and Year 8 before opting for one of these subjects in Year 9 where they then receive 4 hours per fortnight.
+Each pupil studies 2 hours of Food and 2 hours of Technology per fortnight throughout Year 7 and Year 8 before opting for one of these subjects in Year 9 where they then receive 4 hours per fortnight.

-Pupils in the upper school are encouraged to continue with their Design and Technology education to GCSE level via one of the three specifications offered.
-These currently include Food Technology, Product Design and Resistant Materials all through the AQA examination board (www.AQA.org.uk).
+Pupils in the upper school are encouraged to continue with their Technology & Food Preparation to GCSE level via one of the two specifications offered.
+These are “Food Preparation & Nutrition” and “Technology”.
+Food is examined through AQA whilst Technology is examined through EdExcel.

 The Technology department is equipped with computers, an A3 colour printer and Computer Aided Manufacturing machines including a milling machine, a sticker cutter and a laser cutter.
 Pupils are encouraged to incorporate this technology into their products and learn to use them autonomously as they progress through the Key Stages.